AdguardTeam/KnowledgeBase/docs/general/account/register.md

 1. User data, such as login credentials, preferred language and license info, that can be used for user identification;
 2. A [web interface](https://auth.adguard.com/login.html) where user data can be managed.

-You can log to AdGuard or [activate a license](../license/activation.md) using the login and password for your AdGuard account.
+You can use AdGuard account to manage your licenses, subscriptions, and purchases of AdGuard products.
+Many AdGuard products also offer an option to activate them by entering the credentials for your AdGuard account that contains a valid license.

 ## How to create an account